sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 ### New Constructors

-Because the value of each channel may be a string, number, or `null`, this algorithm checks if an option with a key exists, instead of checking if it is set.
+Because the value of each channel may be a string, number, or `null`, this algorithm checks if an option with a key exists, and not evaluating whether the key's value is truthy.

 * If `options.space` is not set, follow the legacy procedure for [construction].